 If this has still not resolved the issue, your internet connection may be down: turn your computer off and back on, and reset your modem or router if possible (unplug, leave unplugged for 15 seconds, plug back in).
-If this does not resolve your issue, please contact your internet service provider for further
+If this does not resolve your issue, please contact your internet service provider for further assistance.

-If the stream is working, but lagging, delaying, or audio and video are out of sync: Please refresh the stream, by clicking the circular arrow button next to your browser’s address bar, OR, by pressing CTRL + R (if Windows) or ⌘/Command + R (if Mac).
+If the stream is working, but lagging, delaying, or audio and video are out of sync: Please refresh the video player, by clicking the circular arrow button next to your browser’s address bar, OR, by pressing CTRL + R (if Windows) or ⌘/Command + R (if Mac).
 Continue to refresh if and when you experience issues.